 If you or someone you know is struggling, you are not alone.
 There are many supports, services and treatment options that may help.
-A change in behavior or mood may be the early warning signs of a mental health condition and should never be ignored.
+A change in behavior or mood may be an early warning sign of a mental health condition and should never be ignored.
 NAMI Santa Clara County offers peer-led, free programs.
 With the unique understanding of people with lived experience, these education programs and support groups provide outstanding free education, skills training and support.
 Call the NAMI Helpline for more information.

 NAMI HELP LINE